pygeoutils.geotools#

 Parameters:

-• geom (list or tuple or any shapely.geometry) – Input geometry could be a list of coordinates such as [(x1, y1), ...], a bounding box like so (xmin, ymin, xmax, ymax), or any valid shapely’s geometry such as Polygon, MultiPolygon, etc..
+• geom (list or tuple or any shapely.GeometryType) – Input geometry could be a list of coordinates such as [(x1, y1), ...], a bounding box like so (xmin, ymin, xmax, ymax), or any valid shapely’s geometry such as Polygon, MultiPolygon, etc..

 • in_crs (str, int, or pyproj.CRS) – Spatial reference of the input geometry